funkysi1701/funkysi1701.github.io/content/posts/2022/scratch.md

 tags = ["Scratch", "kids"]
 category="tech"
-description =  "My 6 year old boy has been playing with Scratch, so here is a quick introduction to what we have learnt about it" summary = "My 6 year old boy has been playing with Scratch, so here is a quick introduction to what we have learnt about it" showFullContent = false readingTime = true copyright = false
+description =  "My 6 year old boy has been playing with Scratch, so here is a quick introduction to what we have learnt about it" showFullContent = false readingTime = true copyright = false